SCR in Series

 Unequal voltage distribution among SCR’s in series also occurs during turn-ons and off.
 One SCR may turn ON or turn OFF before the other.
 The OFF SCR will then be subjected to the full source voltage.
 Shunt capacitors are very effective in equalizing voltages during switching.
 The capacitor also forces voltage sharing during sudden changes in supply voltage.
 A resistor is added in series with the capacitor to limit the current and di/dt (due to discharge of the capacitor through SCR) during turn ON.
 This CS and RS combination.
 Shown in Figure 3, is essentially a snubber circuit.
 A diode (D) connected across RS shunts it for forward voltages.

 The voltages across two SCR’s connected in series are 200V and 180V. calculate the value of the required equalizing resistor if the SCR’s have a maximum difference of 1mA in latching current.
-Also find the power dissipated by the blocking resistor.
+Also, find the power dissipated by the blocking resistor.

 Solution: